-We expect to incur increased selling, general, and administrative expenses through the Construction Phase of the ADM agreement as we increase our market development activities related to Mirel.
+Selling, general, and administrative expenses were \$3,848 and \$3,938 for the three months ended June 30, 2010 and 2009, respectively.
+Although selling, general, and administrative expenses were fairly consistent for the comparative three month periods we expect to incur increased selling, general, and administrative expenses through the Construction Phase of the ADM agreement as we increase our market development activities for Mirel.
 Upon the commencement of the Commercial Phase of the agreement, selling, general, and administrative expenses are expected to decrease substantially as these Mirel related costs will be transferred to Telles.
 During the transition period between the initial start-up of the Commercial Manufacturing Facility and the commencement of the Commercial Phase, we will continue to bear these expenses.
-We also expect to incur increased patent expenses in connection with safeguarding our intellectual property.
+We also expect to incur increased patent expenses in connection with protecting and enforcing our intellectual property across all of our technology platforms.